The only globally recognised raft guiding certification

 The IRF is recognised by the Adventure Travel Trade Association (ATTA) and the United Nations World Tourism Organisation (UNWTO), the two largest tourism bodies in the world, as the world body responsible for establishing and administering commercial raft guiding standards.

 The GTE system is managed by the IRF through the Guide Training & Education (GTE) Committee.
 The system was first published in 2001 and has been revised several times since then.
-The most significant recent changes were introduced in 2016/17.
-Details of which can be found here.
+Significant changes were introduced in 2016/17.
+Version 6.0 was launched in July 2021 which includes improvements overall to the award system and supporting documents and introduced teh new Whitewater Guide Award.

 Learn more about raft guiding: